-It costs us £600 to pay for a members annual treatments at the centre.
+It costs us £600 to pay for a Members annual treatments at the centre.
 This is a great amount to aim for and quite acheiveable.
-It is also a good berometer to give to supporters to let them know what you are trying to achieve.
-If you are new to fundraising you may want to opt for £300 which would pay for 6 months.
+It is also a good barometer to give to supporters to let them know what you are trying to achieve.
+If you are new to fundraising, you may want to opt for £300 which would pay for 6 months treatment for one Member.

 If you like to hold something tangible in your hand, then why not use a sponsorship form where you can gather people's details and how much they are willing to sponsor you.
 We also include a tick box for gift aid which allows SECHC to collect an extra 25p on every £1 donated.

-Publicising your event is the most challenging, but equally the most important thing you will do for your event.
-Without a structured publicity plan, the number of people attending your event will be affected and therefore so will the amount you raise.
+Publicising your event is the most challenging but equally the most important thing you will do for your event.
+Without a structured publicity plan, the number of people attending your event will be affected and so will the amount you raise.

-Use every form of communication available to you, email all your friends and family well in advance, then send another one a week before the event, then another as a reminder the day before.
+Use every form of communication available to you; email all your friends and family well in advance; send another reminder a week before the event and a final one the day before.

 Create an attractive flyer that you can give to people when you are talking to them at the school gate, on your lunch break from work, at church or at any other place you frequent where there is a gathering of people.

 Make everything you send out fun, colourful and full of images.